 Proxy Servers

-As a bridge between your device and the websites you browse, proxy servers can hide your IP address and even encode your connection, much like a VPN.
-Nonetheless, these proxy servers provide less in the way of security and privacy in comparison to VPNs.
+As a bridge between your device and the websites you browse, proxy servers can hide your IP address and even encrypt your connection, much like a VPN.
+Nonetheless, these proxy servers provide less security and privacy than VPNs.

 DNS Over HTTPS (DoH)